RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 ### Regular testing
 Testing is arguably the most crucial, the most neglected, and the most difficult part in maintaining fallbacks.
 By nature, failures in most systems happen infrequently, so a fallback may never be invoked.
 If we do not regularly verify that a fallback works, we have no way of guaranteeing that it continues to work as the system evolves.

 To continue the book store example, imagine we are asked to build a feature that forces us to change the book data model in such a way that it breaks compatibility.
-We forget that the fallback cache stores data with the old model because that we rarely touch that infrastructure.
+We forget that the fallback cache stores data with the old model because we rarely touch that infrastructure.
 Eventually, the system experiences an outage but because the cache entries aren't compatible with the new data model, the service fails to load them, so users can't search for books.

 How can we be confident our fallback works in production when it is needed?
 Testing the fallback in a live environment is the most fool-proof way to do it, but it may be unwieldy to force the system to exercise that behavior.
 The strategies listed below can be used in conjunction with automated testing:
 1. Introduce testing users which force different kinds of behavior in the system.